IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 ### Networking
 The network for a **VCF as a Service** environment is a critical element that clients must plan carefully.
 Some information on network planning is provided in the IBM Cloud documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vcd-ops-guide#vcd-ops-guide-networking" target="_blank">here</a>.
 VMware also has good documentation that is accessible through the vCloud Director web console or <a href="https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-0544FE2A-B036-43E0-B549-40BACDF261B6.html" target="_blank">here</a>.
 The network implementation in this demonstration environment is minimal and should not be considered as a best of practice.

-The next steps show how to create a datacenter group, expand the scope of an edge gateway, and create a network that can be used by virtual machines (VMs).
-Data Center Groups allow administrators to group VDCs together to share network resources.
-In this ITZ environment, a group of only one VDC will be created, but in most client environments, there will be multiple VDCs and connectivity will need to be established between them.
-To allow network connectivity to VMs a data center group and network needs to be created in the virtual data center.
+The next steps show how to create a data center group, expand the scope of an edge gateway, and create a network that can be used by virtual machines (VMs).
+Data center groups allow administrators to group VDCs together to share network resources.
+In this ITZ environment, a group of only one VDC will be created.
+However, in most client environments, there will be multiple VDCs, and connectivity will need to be established between them.
+To allow network connectivity to VMs, a data center group and network needs to be created in the virtual data center.

 !!!
 Warning "In the ITZ enviroment, you can, but you don't need to"